ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 ![](images/solution21/Architecture.png)

-1. Push code to a private Git repository.
+1. The code is pushed to a private Git repository.
-2. Pipeline picks up changes in Git and builds container image.
+2. The pipeline picks up changes in Git and builds container image.
-3. Container image uploaded to registry deployed to a development Kubernetes cluster.
+3. The container image is uploaded to registry and any vulnerabilities are reported.
+The app is deployed to the Development cluster.
-4. Validate changes and deploy to the production cluster.
+4. Once changes are validated, the app is deployed to the Production cluster.
-5. Slack notifications setup for deployment activities.
+5. Notications are sent to Slack to track the deployment activities.

 ## Before you begin
 {: #prereq}